Wong-Zakai approximation of density functions: Wong-Zakai approximation in Sobolev norms

 Then, for every $r>0$, $\beta \ge 0$, $\delta >0$ and $1<q< \infty)$ such that $r > \beta + e/q' +1$ (with $1/q +1/q' =1$), it holds that

 as $m\to\infty$.
 Recall that $\varphi_\rho (x)$ is defined by \eqref{def.HK}. \end{theorem}

 \begin{remark} We make a few comments on Theorem \ref{thm.main} above. \\ {\rm (i)}~By taking a generalized expectation (i.e. the pairing with the constant function $\mathbf{1}$) of the left hand side of \eqref{eq.huwat2} when $\beta =0$, we obtain an approximation of the density of the law of $y_t$ with respect to the Lebesgue measure.
-(See a comment after Theorem \ref{thm.hw2.1}, too.) \\ {\rm (ii)}~A typical sufficient condition for the non-degeneracy of $y_t$ is H\"ormander's bracket generating condition on $\{ V_0, V_1, \ldots, V_d\}$.
-(Here, $V_i$'s are viewed as vector fields on $\R^e$.)
-When $H=1/2$, this fact is well-known.
-When $H \in (1/4, 1/2)$, see \cite{chlt} for a precise statement (see also \cite{got2}). \\ {\rm (iii)}~Suppose that $\{ y(m)_t\}_m$ are uniformly non-degenerate in the sense of Malliavin.
-Then, by \cite[Corollary 2.2]{hw}, $ [(1 -\Delta)^{\beta/2}\varphi_{m^{-\delta}}] (y(m)_t -\xi)$ and $O (m^{-\kappa \wedge \delta})$ in \eqref{eq.huwat2} can be replaced by $[(1 -\Delta)^{\beta/2}\delta_\xi] (y(m)_t)$ and $O (m^{-\kappa})$, respectively.
-However, even when $H=1/2$, the author does not know a suitable sufficient condition for the non-degeneracy of $y(m)_t$. \end{remark}
+(See a comment after Theorem \ref{thm.hw2.1}, too.) \\ {\rm (ii)}~ A typical sufficient condition for the non-degeneracy of $y_t$ is H\"ormander's bracket generating condition on $\{ V_0, V_1, \ldots, V_d\}$ at the starting point $a$.
+Here, we write $b=V_0$ and $\sigma = [V_1, \ldots, V_d]$ ($V_i$'s are viewed as vector fields on $\R^e$ in this remark).
+When $H=1/2$, this fact is classical.
+When $H \in (1/4, 1/2)$, see \cite{chlt} (and also \cite{got2}).